Alan Trejo Preview, Player Props: Rockies vs. Cubs

-The Colorado Rockies, including Alan Trejo (.185 on-base percentage in past 10 games, 92 points below season-long percentage), battle starter Jordan Wicks and the Chicago Cubs at Coors Field, Monday at 8:40 PM ET.
+Alan Trejo -- .091 average over his past 10 games -- will be in action for the Colorado Rockies against the Chicago Cubs, with Javier Assad on the mound, on September 12 at 8:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Giants.
+He had a hitless performance in his most recent game (0-for-2) against the Cubs.

 Alan Trejo Game Info & Props vs. the Cubs